-- High affinity for angiotensin converting enzyme competing with angiotensin I, the natural substrate, to block its conversion to angiotensin II.
+High affinity for angiotensin converting enzyme (ACE) competing with angiotensin I, the natural substrate, to block its conversion to angiotensin II.
 Angiotensin II is a potent vasoconstrictor and a negative feedback mediator for renin activity.
-Thus, as a result of lower angiotensin II plasma levels, blood pressure decreases and plasma renin activity increases, reducing aldosterone secretion, and lowering BP.
+Thus, as a result of lower angiotensin II plasma levels, plasma renin activity increases, reducing aldosterone secretion, and lowering BP.

 USUAL ADULT DOSING

 - Benazepril: 10 mg once daily in patients initial dose (not on a diuretic).
 Usual dose: 20-40 mg in a single or 2 divided doses.

 - Captopril: HFrEF/ HTN/Left ventricular dysfunction after myocardial infarction (LVD after MI): 6.25-12.5 mg three times a day (with diuretic) with goal of 50 mg three times a day for HFrEF.
 Diabetic nephropathy: 25 mg three times a day.